 Once the seminar is complete, the mentors select the eight media startups with the best potential for success.
 The leaders of these eight startups attend a training boot camp where they meet their mentors, additional trainers and guest speakers in Amman.
 Following the boot camp, mentees attend that year’s Forum for Arab Investigative Journalism, organized by the Arab Reporters for Investigative Journalism (ARIJ).
 In 2020, the Mentoring Center boot camp and ARIJ Forum will both be held virtually.

 In addition to the boot camp and conference, the eight mentees receive 10 months of intensive, personalized mentoring and networking meetings to address key areas and ensure the growth, sustainability and development of their startups.
 Mentors visit the mentees at their offices in their home countries.

 Mentees invest about five hours per week in the mentoring project, and also commit to:

 - Participating in at least three online meetings with all of the program’s mentors and mentees to discuss common challenges and possible solutions

 - Meeting the mentor in person in the mentee’s home country

-- Producing at least four blog posts for IJNet Arabic about the mentoring experience, sharing lessons learned, new skills and useful tools with the wider IJNet community of more than 25,000 journalists who visit IJNet from the region
+- Producing blog posts for IJNet Arabic about the mentoring experience, sharing lessons learned, new skills and useful tools with the wider IJNet community of more than 25,000 journalists who visit IJNet from the region